instedd/surveda/README.md

 ### Approaches #2 and #3: with Verboice and Nuntium
 There are 2 approaches for connecting your local Surveda with Verboice and Nuntium:

 2. You can install and setup Verboice and Nuntium locally.
-To Do: add link to local setup guide that was added in [this PR](https://github.com/instedd/surveda/pull/1958).
+Local setup guide [here](https://github.com/instedd/surveda/blob/master/docs/dev-setup-local.md).
 3. You can use Verboice and Nuntium from the cloud in the Staging environment.
 You can use this [guide](./docs/dev-setup-cloud.md) which will walk you through the setup of a development environment that will use cloud instances of these tools.

 The 2 guides above, will also include setting up Guisso, so you can ignore the GUISSO section in this document.